 Effect: The City's budget is not in compliance with State of Florida Statutes.

-Cause: Failure to amend the Public safety department budget for payable of compensated absences and additional wages.
+Cause: Failure to amend the Public safety department budget for pension liability.

 Recommendation: We recommend that management more closely tie the actual to budget amounts before the final revision of the budget.